eugenyh/voxshare_gui/README.md

 voxshare_gui_XXX.exe
 ```

-In both cases logo.png file shoud be at the same location as voxshare_gui_XXX.py file.
-For executable file no need to install any packages (python on so one).
+In both cases logo.png file should be at the same location as voxshare_gui_XXX.py file.
 1. Select your microphone and speaker.
 2. Press and hold the circular button to talk.
 3. Speak into your microphone and release when done.